Rachael Steil is the author of Running In Silence: My Drive for Perfection and the Eating Disorder That Fed It (Koehler Books 2016).

 THE WORK SCHEDULE

 **Rachael recently sent me this series of photographs from the four days she spent with me doing a final editing of her book.
-I think they pretty well say it all about the way the four days went.
+I think they pretty well say it all.

 Sunday Rachael sends a chapter or two.